MMV-Lab/napari-hollow-vessel-segmentation/README.md

 Export to OME-Zarr labels is under **Saving** (separate from upsample/morphology).

 ## Practical parameter tips

+### Branch point placement

+- **Tortuosity:** place more points along bends and curves — a two-point chord across a winding vessel leaves the polyline corridor far from the true centerline, so growth may miss the lumen or leak at corners.
+- **Long branches:** split into multiple shorter segments (grow → merge → new points → grow again) instead of one polyline from junction to tip.
+Each grow uses one **Seed tube radius** and corridor margin; a single long run struggles when **diameter changes** along the branch (narrow distal segments vs wide proximal segments, bulges, or side openings).
+- **Rule of thumb:** add a point wherever the vessel visibly deviates from a straight line between existing knots, and start a new branch when radius or wall contrast changes enough that one tube radius no longer fits the whole span.

 ### Plain mode (parameters under **Segmentation → Plain parameters**)